mk12/mini-pinions/notes.md

 It is 1:28 a.m. and I just experienced a moment in which I wanted to smash my head against the wall.
 No wonder everything seemed so strange!
 I was simply evaluating the cosine of Fledge's position, when obviously I need to evaluate it based on the actual path and its transformations.
 I noticed this when I tried drawing a line which represented the normal.
 I can't believe I didn't realize this sooner.

 Finally!
-It actually feels like _Tiny Wi_---I mean, like I intended it to feel.
+It actually feels like _Tiny Wi_—I mean, like I intended it to feel.
 I still need to fine-tune some constants, but it is already fun and challenging.
 Some of the code is a bit of a mess, so I will need to go over it carefully and refactor some things.

 [12]: https://github.com/mk12/luminosity